james-a-calder/az104Notes/Day 1 - Identity Governance and ARM.md

 Domain controller

 AD Database
-sysval folder?
+SYSVOL folder

-Authentication
+- Authentication
-Authorization
+- Authorization
-Auditing
+- Accounting
-Accounting
+- Auditing
-something else
+- Administration

 user@domain.com is a UPN - User Principal Name: They can look like email addresses but only become so if linked to exchange